"I have spent my life in the service of others, primarily as a teacher and champion for kids and our public schools"

-I was born in Reno as a fourth generation Nevadan and grew up on a cattle ranch near Pyramid Lake.
-My playground was a wide-open field of alfalfa and wildflowers; to this day, my deep love for nature and the environment remains with me.
+Selena was born in Reno as a fourth-generation Nevadan and grew up on a cattle ranch near Pyramid Lake.
+Her playground was a wide-open field of alfalfa and wildflowers; to this day, Selena’s deep love for nature and the environment remains with her.

-Growing up, my grandmother taught me the value of service to my community.
-She operated an in-home daycare for children of first responders and I helped her care for those children before I was even out of elementary school.
-It was in her home that I found my love of helping children learn and grow.
-It was also there that I learned what it means to give yourself to your community and do everything in your power to help those around you.
-She taught me that even the smallest actions can make the world of difference in the life of a child and that those actions which serve another are the ones that bring the most fulfillment in life.
+Growing up, Selena’s grandmother taught her the value of service to her community.
+Selena’s grandmother operated an in-home daycare for children of first responders and Selena helped her care for those children before she was even out of elementary school.
+It was in her grandmother’s home that Selena found her love of helping children learn and grow.
+Selena’s grandmother taught her that even the smallest actions can make the world of difference in the life of a child and that those actions which serve another are the ones that bring the most fulfillment in life.

-I moved away for college and attained a Bachelor of Arts in History, with a minor in political science, from Boston University.
-I never lost my calling to service and all through college I tutored other students, worked on political campaigns, like Obama for America, and volunteered for non-profits like the Alzheimer’s Association.
-After college I decided to return home to Reno in order to give back to the community that raised me.
-Shortly after my return, I enrolled in the University of Nevada’s master’s program to gain my teaching credential and Master of Education degree.
+Selena moved away for college and attained a Bachelor of Arts in History, with a minor in political science, from Boston University, but she never lost her calling to service.
+All through college she tutored other students, worked on political campaigns, like Obama for America, and volunteered for non-profits like the Alzheimer’s Association and March of Dimes.
+After college Selena decided to return home to Reno in order to give back to the community that raised her.
+Shortly after her return, she enrolled at the University of Nevada to earn her teaching credential and Master of Education degree.

-Today I live in Northwest Reno with my husband Stephen, our daughter Abigail, and our dog Luna.
-I have spent nearly a decade teaching underprivileged children in Washoe County School District, first at Hug High School and now at North Valleys High School.
-I love the work that I do because every day I feel like I am making real and positive change in the lives of children.
-I genuinely believe that education is the only way we can truly change the world and I am proud to help shape our next generation to be thoughtful, empathetic, and empowered leaders in our world.
+Today Selena lives in Northwest Reno with her husband Stephen, their daughter Abigail, and their dogs Luna and Freya.
+She has spent nearly a decade teaching underprivileged children in Washoe County School District, first at Hug High School and now at North Valleys High School.
+Selena believes that education is the only way we can truly change the world and is proud to help shape the next generation to be thoughtful, empathetic, and empowered leaders in our world.